Logrithmic Versions of Ginzburg's Sharp Operation for Free Divisors: Geometric Tests for log Transversality

-Another application of Theorem \ref{theo; generic and holonomic} concerns with varieties in generic position.
 When $M$ is a homogeneous space, for any fixed logarithmic stratum $D_\alpha$ the transversality theorem of Kleiman \cite{Kleiman74} states that a general translate of $Z$ intersects $D_\alpha$ transversely.
 If $M$ is compact and $D$ is holonomic then $D$ only has finitely many logarithmic strata. \begin{corollary} Let $M$ be a compact homogeneous spac, let $D$ be a holonomic and strongly Euler homogeneous free divisor and let $Z$ be a closed subvariety of $M$.
 Then a general translate of $Z$ is log transverse to $D$. \end{corollary}

 Next we consider the case where $D$ is a normal crossing divisor.
 Using a result proved in \cite{BMM00}, this case turns out to be quite simple.

 \begin{theorem} Let $D$ be a normal crossing divisor and let $Z$ be irreducible such that $Z\not\subset D$.
 Then $Z$ is log transverse to $D$. \end{theorem} \begin{proof} We prove that $Z$ is log transverse to $D$ at any $p\in Z\cap D$.
 Let $\mathcal{U}$ be a small neighbourhood of $p$ in which the divisor $D$ is cut by $x_1 \cdots x_k=0$.
 Set $\Lambda=T_{Z\cap \mathcal{U}}^*\mathcal{U}$, we can form the following multi-parameter sharp construction introduced in \cite{KK79}.